home-assistant/home-assistant.io/source/_components/sensor.domain_expiry.markdown

 footer: true
 logo: home-assistant.png
 ha_category: System Monitor
-ha_release: 0.68
+ha_release: 0.69
 ha_iot_class: "depends"
 ---

-The `domain_expiry` sensor gets whois information abount domain and displays the expiry in days.
+The `domain_expiry` sensor gets whois information about domain and displays the expiry in days.

 To add the Domain Expiry sensor to your installation, add these options to `configuration.yaml` file: